BrokenAnarchist/DBD-Winstreak-Tracker/README.md

 - Adding Options for 2v8 (Killer and Survivor) as well as Chaos Mode
 - Adding killers as they are added into the game
+- Adding a feature to choose custom images for the characters rather the default placeholders that are currently there
 - Potential Notes for each role/killer to allow input and include things such as the build you used
 - Potential local achievements for reaching certain milestones (Unlikely)